christopherxwebb/Hacker-News/README.md

 # Hacker News

-A y-combinator clone written in JavaScript.
+A y-combinator clone written in JavaScript, using the unofficial Hacker News API.